 John Constable is the Energy Editor of the Global Warming Policy Forum, campaign arm of the climate science denial group the Global Warming Policy Foundation (GWPF).
 Constable was appointed to the position five months before joining the GWPF’s Academic Advisory Council. , ,

-Constable has privileged access to parliament by being registered as a member of staff for another GWPF academic advisory council m/ember, Lord Matt Ridley, as of June 2017.
+Constable previously had privileged access to parliament by being registered as a member of staff for another GWPF academic advisory council member, Viscount Matt Ridley, from June 2017.
 Constable’s accreditation lists him as director of TAXA publishing and does not mention his role with the GWPF.

 Constable has been a vocal critic of government energy policy and has long opposed subsidies for renewable energy.
 He was chairman of a local anti-wind farm campaign group called NOWAP until it was dissolved in 2014. , , ,

 Constable came under fire in 2015 when it was revealed he would be heading a new research unit called the Buckingham Energy Institute at the private University of Buckingham, which the free-market think-tank, the Institute of Economic Affairs (IEA), was influential in establishing. ,

 Constable has written for the think-tank Civitas on environmental policy, claiming that a shift to renewable power would make the economy stagnate.
 A 2013 report by Constable was dismissed by the Department for Energy and Climate Change as a “manifesto for imported gas,” rejecting the argument that energy bills would soar due to green policies. ,

 Along with the GWPF, Civitas is among the cluster of organisations based at 55 Tufton Street which broadly share a pro-deregulation, free-market outlook, and have been heavily involved in campaigning for Brexit.